SiddyHub/Dapr/README.md

    - To implement a gRPC service to run side by side with Dapr, we have to implement the **AppCallback** interface.
      With Dapr .NET SDK, the base class for gRPC comes pre-packaged, so no need to import the Protobuf files and utilize the Protobuf code generation so that it materializes to a C# class.

-   - The base class `AppCallback.AppCallbackBase` that our Discount gRPC service must extend has three methods that have to be overriden – `OnInvoke, ListTopicSubscriptions, and OnTopicEvent`.
+   - The base class `AppCallback.AppCallbackBase` that our Discount gRPC service must extend has three methods that have to be overriden â€“ `OnInvoke, ListTopicSubscriptions, and OnTopicEvent`.

      The `OnInvoke` method gets called whenever a method has been invoked via the Service Invocation building block.
 In contrast with HTTP-based services, there is a single method that accepts all method invocations.
 You will typically have a switch-case statement for each of the methods your service supports.